 Step 2: Arrange the Crudité Platter

-- I pick carrots for color and length, radishes for that bite, and zucchini and broccoli for the summer time color and different shapes.
+- I pick carrots for color and length, radishes for that bite, and zucchini and broccoli for the summertime color and different shapes.

-I never thought cauliflower would add pizzaz to anything, but it really does look pretty against all of those bright colors!
+- I never thought cauliflower would add pizzazz to anything, but it really does look pretty against all of those bright colors!

 - 1 cup (240 ml) Mayonnaise